adtzlr/felupe/docs/tutorial/building_blocks.rst

     # field += dfield

-A very simple newton-rhapson code looks like this:
+A very simple Newton-Rhapson code looks like this:

 ..  code-block:: python